Knowledgeable, Friendly Service, Great Bikes and Full Support Make for a Great Day!

 Here's a short video of our group as we get back on the bikes after our wine tasting. 😉

-Lastly, if you visit Florence as a family with kids (minimum age 12 years old) and are looking for an outdoor adventure, their "Downhill to Florence" bike tour gives you the chance to be active as a family with a scenic, fun and easy bike ride from Fiesole.
+If you visit Florence as a family with kids (minimum age 12 years old) and are looking for an outdoor adventure, their "Downhill to Florence" bike tour gives you the chance to be active as a family with a scenic, fun and easy bike ride from Fiesole.
 You start with the monastery in Montesenario, make your way across the hills of Mugello to arrive alongside the Roman and Etruscan ruins in Fiesole before heading down toward the Arno river.
 The entire family will love enjoying a gelato at the end!

 The reviews I found online all express the greatest satisfaction at Piero and Elena's great hospitality, knowledge of the region and professional service.
 While Piero admits that the days can be long, they are "deeply satisfying".
 To know that everyone that participates in their tours "ends the day being thrilled with their accomplishments, often bonding with other members of the group and always saying the day's experience is the best part of their trips," says Piero, "is what makes our job wonderful and worth doing every day."